 Victoria Garrick was a walk-on volleyball player at the University of Southern California.
-She became a 4-year starter and currently holds the record for the top five most digs in program history.
-She is a former Division I and a semi-professional athlete and a mental health and body image advocate.
+She became a four-year starter and currently holds the record for the top five most digs in program history.
+She is a former Division I and a semi-professional athlete, and a mental health and body image advocate.
 During Garrick’s sophomore year of

 The coaching resume of Stanford University’s Women’s Volleyball coach, Kevin Hambly, spans the course of eleven years and is full of honors and winning seasons.
 From 2009 to 2016, the first eight years of his head coaching career, Hambly was the head coach at the University of Illinois.
 There, he guided the Fighting Illini to

 Hampton-Keith also has over 12 years of coaching experience in the USA Volleyball Youth Development Program and three years of experience as a head coach of a varsity program at the high school level.
 Some advice from coach Hampton-Keith on playing at the next level.

 Davidson College’s Head Women’s Volleyball coach, Chris Willis, joined the Wildcats in 2012 and is entering his 8th season.
 After being the assistant coach under Lisa Marston for two seasons from 1995-1997, he spent seven years at Missouri Southern State University in Joplin.
 When Willis joined the staff again in 2012, the Wildcats were in

 Brittany Ter Meer is a volleyball player at Methodist University.
 She has also been coaching a travel volleyball team for Sandhills Volleyball Club for three seasons.
 Brittany spent some time with LRT Sports discussing how being a collegiate athlete makes her a better coach, and what advice she would give to first-year coaches.
 LRT Sports: